 3. Top Companies Use Return Policies to Build Their Brand

-In response to these realities, top-tier merchants have embraced the possibility of product returns and use them as an advantage in their marketing efforts.
+Top-tier merchants have embraced the possibility of product returns and use them as an advantage in their marketing efforts.

 These companies emphasize the ease and clarity of the returns and refunds early in the shopping experience and as clearly and transparently as possible.
 By doing so, these companies underscore: